mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 Better still, we don't have to switch from Ansible to Debian packages in one enormous migration.
 We can incrementally move logic from Ansible to Debian packages at our own pace.

 Our first Debian package is for [Janus](https://janus.conf.meetecho.com), the open-source WebRTC server.
-We used to compiling the package from source on each device, which took ~30 minutes.
+We used to compile the application from source on each device, which took ~30 minutes.
 Our new Debian package installs in a few seconds.
 And even though we need 32-bit ARM binaries, we can build the Debian package on x64 cloud servers using Docker's QEMU integration.
 All of our code for compiling and packaging the code [is open-source](https://github.com/tiny-pilot/janus-debian).

 Here are the resources we found helpful for learning about Debian packages: